 Automotive mechanics are qualified to maintain and repair motor vehicles and their mechanical parts.
-This may include specifying faults and ensuring the smooth process of transmissions, steering, suspension, and brakes.
+This may include specifying faults and ensuring the smooth transmissions, steering, suspension, and brakes process.
 According to the U.S. BLS (Bureau of Labor Statistics), the average salary for automotive mechanics was $46,760.
 To become an automotive mechanic, one must finish post-secondary education or training.
 Then they are required to complete an apprenticeship program to gain experience.

 Career auto mechanics have physically demanding jobs.
 Moreover, they must dedicate time to enhancing and continuously learning about modern technology.
 Before committing to the profession, here are a few ways to ensure you are ready.
 First of all, read popular car magazines and publications for automotive technicians.
 Next, find car service manuals and go over them cover to cover.
 See if these technical elements interest you and if you can remember the data.

 Most employers want people with a high school diploma or equivalent.
 This credential indicates to them that you have the basic science, math, and reasoning knowledge you will require for the job.
-In addition, in most states, you can finish the GED tests in a few months.
+In addition, you can finish the GED tests in most states in a few months.

 The National Institute for ASE (Automotive Service Excellence) develops tests for automotive technicians to illustrate their expertise in various specialties.
 The Automotive Service Excellence entry-level certification comprises eight tests.
 It covers brakes, engine repair, electrical systems, steering, suspension, etc.